|

 fact this confusion arises more as a consequence of the difference in

 interpretation between the buffer and zone 1 of the buffer.
-The total buffer time is divided into 3 parts.
-The zone closest to the buffer origin
+The total buffer time is divided into 3

-should normally “be full.”
-Some authors
+origin should normally “be full.”
+Some

-then call this zone 1 component of the entire buffer as “the buffer.”
+authors then call this zone 1 component of the entire buffer as “the buffer.”
 Schragenheim and Dettmer, Stein, Caspari and Caspari

 follow Goldratt’s lead and take a total lead time approach to the buffer